ITU-BDSA23-GROUP19/Chirp/docs/report.md

 When running the test suite locally, it should be highlighted that some test will fail.
 They all are regarding the timestamp of cheeps.
 The reason they fail is that the strings differ in terms of timestamps, i.e. the expected string is "...
 13:15:25", but the actual value is "...13.15.25".
 We have made the decision to keep these, since changing them will cause the tests to fail on GitHub instead.
 We have prioritized the tests on GitHub, rather than the local testing.

-####Chirp.Core.Tests
+#### Chirp.Core.Tests

 The Chirp.Core tests consists of unit tests.
 The unit tests are for the creation of the AuthorDTO and CheepDTO objects.
 The AuthorDTO tests checks whether or not it is possible to create an AuthorDTO object, and the CheepDTO tests checks similarly if it is possible to create a CheepDTO.

 #### Chirp.Infrastructure.Tests

-The Chirp.Infrastructure tests consist unit tests matching AuthorRepository, CheepRepository and FollowRepository tests.
+The Chirp.Infrastructure tests consist of unit tests matching AuthorRepository, CheepRepository and FollowRepository tests.
 Each repository gets tested for whether the repositories function as intended.
 For example, for the AuthorRepository, it tests whether or not it is possible to create the repository itself, to find an existing Author in the repository, that you can't have Authors of the same name, to create or delete an Author in the repository, and to find a non-existing Author in repository.

 #### Chirp.Web.Tests